 Fall is in the air!
 The leaves are crisp and crunchy, temperatures are cooling down, and pumpkins are ripening.
+If you’re growing pumpkins in your garden, then you have more freedom to choose.
+If not, then you have to find a good pumpkin patch.
 There are so many pumpkins to choose from, so how can you be sure you’re getting the best one?
 Here’s a simple guide to help you get the perfect pumpkin!

 Before you can pick your pumpkin, you have to find a good pumpkin patch.
 Checking online reviews is useful, but there are some other reliable things to look for.